 Congee Legend Hotpot 绝世好粥 is perhaps one of the first of its kind here, specialising in Shunde 顺德 style Congee or Porridge Hotpot.

-You can find it at 737 Geylang Road, opened from 5pm to a very late 5am (!), great for supper goers who need your comforting treat in the middle of the night.
+You can find it at Golden Mile Tower opened from 5pm to a very late 5am (!), great for supper goers who need your comforting treat in the middle of the night.
 It was previously located at Geylang.

 Congee hotpot is a concept that originated from Shunde 顺德 in Guangdong Province.
 Dining is almost like regular hotpot – you add your favourite ingredients into rice water extracted from porridge.